 - Students will take Mishkah’s course exams online.
 A school representative AND the instructor must supervise all students when they are taking the final exam.

-- Mishkah has the right to award credit to each student based on the University grading policies which can be found in the Academic Guide.
+- Mishkah has the right to award credit to each student based on the University grading policies.

 - Instructors will be exclusively paid by the participating school at which they are employed.

 - Administrators of the participating school must evaluate instructors and the program annually, and send a report to Mishkah.

 - Students may continue to take classes at Mishkah University after High School graduation towards a Bachelors degree.
 Their Associates credits will be transferred towards that degree.

 The following general admission policies will also apply to high school students in participating schools.